foxwallet/hc.foxwallet.com/docs/manage-wallet.md

 ![](./img/switch-wallet-4.png)

 ## Delete wallet
-Select the wallet that needs to be deleted, click the “...” button in the upper right corner, and then click “Delete” to finish.
+Select the wallet that needs to be deleted, click the “...” button in the upper right corner, and then click “Delete”.

 After the wallet is deleted, it can only be restored by seed phase or private key.
 Please make sure it has been properly backed up.